zerodogg/WowMigraineHelper/README.md

 If you want to change (or unbind) the default keybindings, you can do so in the WoW "Key Bindings" window under "Other".

+## Issues

+Please use the [issue tracker at Gitlab](https://gitlab.com/zerodogg/WowMigraineHelper/-/issues) to report any issues or submit feature requests.